juliamatlab/Julia-Matlab-Master/README.md

 The purpose of this organization is to make Julia more like a home for Matlab users.

 ## Background
 **Matlab** is a commercial language that has many users especially in Academia. **Julia** is an open-source scientific programming language that was designed from the beginning for high performance, i.e. it is a high-level fast language!
-Because of these reasons Julia is considered an excellent replacement for Matlab.

 ## Structure
 For each Matlab toolbox a Julia native package is created, that provides several Julia functions that mimic Matlab's functionality in that toolbox.